Skip to main content

 No excess reimbursement for travel meals is allowed to employees from state agencies or institutions unless

-- excess meals are prior approved for out-of-country travel, or
+2. Excess meals are pre-approved for out-of-country travel, or

-- the Office of State Budget and Management has approved the reimbursement for excess meals (for example, if the use of a Federal per diem is approved by the Office of Contract and Grants, the Office of State Budget and Management must prior approve the use of the federal per diem rate).
+3. The Office of State Budget and Management has approved reimbursement for excess meals (for example, if the use of a Federal per diem is approved by the Office of Contract and Grants, the Office of State Budget and Management must approve the use of the federal per diem rate in advance).
 As required by NC General Statute 138-6 and the Office of State Budget and Management.

 The department head or his/her designee may grant excess subsistence for meals for out-of-country travel.
-Approval must be documented and must be granted as part of the prior authorization process.
+Approval must be documented and given as part of the prior authorization process.
 Itemized original receipts are required for all excess meal reimbursements.

 Entertainment Meals

-Entertainment meals for purposes such as gift development, faculty/staff/student recruitment, or other approved purposes are considered non-travel meals.
-Entertainment meals are different than travel meals in purpose, scope, and amounts, and for gift development and recruitment purposes are considered a customary and usual business expense.
-If employees are traveling and incur expenses for an entertainment meal at a business meeting for purposes of gift development, faculty/staff/student recruitment, or other approved purpose, they should request reimbursement for the entertainment meal following the requirements under the “Internal Conferences and Meeting Expenses” guidelines, section 1 “Non-Travel Meals Authorization and Expense Form,” and section 4 “Business Meetings with University Guests and Other Individuals External to the University.”
+Entertainment meals for gift development, faculty/staff/student recruitment, or other approved purposes are considered non-travel meals.
+Entertainment meals differ from travel meals in purpose, scope, and amounts, and, for gift development and recruitment purposes, they are considered customary and usual business expenses.
+Suppose employees are traveling and incur costs for an entertainment meal at a business meeting for gift development, faculty/staff/student recruitment, or other approved purposes.
+In that case, they should request reimbursement for the entertainment meal in accordance with the “Internal Conferences and Meeting Expenses” guidelines, section 1, “Non-Travel Meals Authorization and Expense Form,” and section 4, “Business Meetings with University Guests and Other Individuals External to the University.”
 Entertainment meal expenses paid to an employee must be charged to account number 53991 and paid from exempt non-State appropriated trust funds that are available for such purposes.
 Employees may not request duplicate reimbursements for these meals.

 Meal Tips

-Meal tips incurred by the traveler are included in the established meal subsistence allowances rates.
+Meal tips incurred by the traveler are included in the established meal subsistence allowance rates.

 Meal tips are not separately reimbursable unless excess travel meals have been approved.

 Excessive tips will not be reimbursed.
-A reasonable tip would be one that a prudent person would give if traveling or be conducting personal business and be expending personal funds.
+A reasonable tip is one a prudent person would give when traveling or conducting personal business and expending personal funds.

 Reports